camunda/camunda-docs/docs/components/modeler/bpmn/message-events/message-events.md

 - When an application sends a message that is caught by a message start event, the application can specify a `correlationKey` in the message.
 - If a message caught by a start event contains a `correlationKey` value, the created process is tagged with that `correlationKey` value.
-- Follow-up messages are then checked against this `correlationKey` value (that is: is there an active process instance that was started by a message with the same `correlationKey`?).
+- Follow-up messages are then checked against this `correlationKey` value (that is, is there an active process instance that was started by a message with the same `correlationKey`?).

 :::